Rakesh-Mourya-G/xen-orchestra/docs/community.md

 Only after that, you can go to the [dedicated forum](https://xcp-ng.org/forum/category/12/xen-orchestra) to ask about your problem.

 :::tip
-If you want a consistent and tested solution for using Xen Orchestra, we strongly advise using our preconfigured and validated [Xen Orchestra Virtual Appliance](installation.md#xoa).
+If you want a consistent and tested solution for using CloudVisor, we strongly advise using our preconfigured and validated [CloudVisor Virtual Appliance](installation.md#xoa).
 :::

 ## Feature requests